What is commission-free trading?

 Freetrade’s business model falls into the freemium camp.

-There’s a level of the service we don’t charge you for, like having a general investment account with us as part of our Basic plan, and then it’s up to you which other accounts and benefits you’d like to pay for.
+There’s a level of service we don’t charge you for, like having a general investment account and/or stocks and shares ISA with us as part of our Basic plan.
+However, there are some further benefits and services we provide.

 Here’s a breakdown of things we currently charge for:

-• An foreign exchange (FX) fee when you buy or sell shares priced in USD or EUR.
+• Foreign exchange (FX) fees: We charge FX fees when you buy or sell shares priced in USD or EUR.

-• Small amount of interest earned from banks on customers’ cash
+• Interest: Freetrade earns a small amount of interest on customers’ cash.

 You can see more info on our pricing here.